paketo-buildpacks/azure-application-insights/docs/how-to-use-buildpacks-in-kubernetes-for-java.md

   type: ApplicationInsights
 ```

-Then consume the `Confimap` from Image resource, for example image.yaml as below.
+Then consume the `Confimap` from an Image resource.
+For example `image.yaml` seen below.

 > Note: the `metadataRef` should point to the name of `ConfigMap` above.